Linux-Server/Centrality_Assignment/README.md

 ### Notice:

-Instead of 1 hour, I'm setting it up to 100 seconds, so that we can the event removal update in a short time.
+Instead of 1 hour, I'm setting it up to 100 seconds, so that we can see the event removal update in a shorter time.
 If anyone wants to increase the time, please go to /pallets/pallet_oracle_feed/src/lib.rs file

 - And check line no: 85